Innovation, commercialisation and the dawn of the New Space era has meant more than ever before: Space is big bucks.

 Space has proven to be one of very few sectors where growth has remained resilient through the world-wide recession.

-Like the oil industry, the space sector is segmented into ‘upstream’ and ‘downstream’ with some stark similarities.
+Like the oil industry, the space sector is segmented into ‘upstream’ and ‘downstream’.
 Within both industries 'upstream' concerns itself the exploration; with oil that's finding, drilling and extracting, in space that's exploring the outer regions of the universe and innovating more economic ways to propel ourselves beyond our Earth's atmosphere.

 'Downstream' deals with refining and marketing the final product.
 The 'final product' in oil can be anything from plastics to petrochemicals.
 In the space industry, it's the refinement and utilisation of data, research and information.
 Both exploration and refinement drive these industries forward, however only one of them is part of an industry that is ‘ever expanding’.